WBBM-TV: As a CBS owned-and-operated station (since 1953)

 In August 2018, Jeff Harris took up the helm as news director of WBBM-TV.
 Long-time evening anchor Rob Johnson was let go in March 2019, replaced by Brad Edwards.
 Edwards joined Irika Sargent in the 5, 6, and 10 p.m. newscasts.
-Edwards was demoted in May 2022, replaced by Joe Donlon who came from NewsNation.

-On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Global).
+Edwards shifted to the morning newscast in May 2022 as part of a talent adjustment when former WGN-TV and inaugural NewsNation anchor Joe Donlon took over his former position, months after inaugural NewsNation news director Jennifer Lyons became WBBM's president and general manager after a shift in that network's news philosophy the two disagreed on carrying forward for Nexstar.

 Programming

-Syndicated programming

-As of September 2022, syndicated programs broadcast on WBBM-TV include The Drew Barrymore Show, Dr. Phil, Comics Unleashed, and Entertainment Tonight.